 - Providing educational and operational support services to the schools.

-The Board of Trustees oversees the central organisation.
-The staff in our central support team are:
+The Board of Trustees oversees the central team.
+The staff in our central team are:

 Mark Greatrex – Chief Executive

-Mark is the Chief Executive of Bellevue Place Education Trust, who joined the Trust in May 2015.
-Mark’s role is to ensure the vision of the Trust is delivering high standards of education to all pupils, in all BPET schools.
+Mark’s role is to ensure the vision of the Trust is delivering high standards of education for all BPET pupils.

-Mark has extensive experience in the academy field, starting working with academies in July 2004 within the Department for Education, when there were just 12 open academies.
+Mark has extensive experience in the academy sector, starting working with academies in July 2004 within the Department for Education, when there were just 12 open academies.
 Mark supported the brokering and feasibility of under-performing schools or new provision as what is now known as ‘sponsored’ academies throughout the country.
 Mark has worked for three academy trust’s, the first he joined in 2009 working up to be the Director of Strategy and Business Development, growing them from six academies to 35 within four years.
 Mark moved to become Director of Operations for an academy trust in September 2013, supported an group from two primary academies to successfully sponsoring five open academies and two further academies in the pipeline – one a 2,220 pupil all-age Free School.
 He coordinated the conversion of three schools – two have since been inspected as Good Schools (both formerly in Special Measures) following excellent SAT results in 2015 – moving from an average of 58% Level 4 or above in 2014 to 82% Level 4 or above in 2015.
 An increase of 24% in one year across the three schools.

 Since Mark has been at Bellevue Place Education Trust, his main achievements have been to introduce a 3 Year Strategic Plan; develop the BPET School Improvement Strategy with an effective School Improvement provider; supporting all seven schools to achieve excellent OfSTED outcomes and driving further collaboration between the schools, sharing best practice across the Trust.